-The Saint-Honoré is perhaps one of the most famous desserts in Paris.
+The Saint-Honoré is one of the most famous desserts in Paris.
 This Parisian specialty was born in 1850 in Chiboust, the most famous pastry shop of that time located in . . .
 Rue Saint-Honoré.

-In its kitchen, the young pastry chef Auguste Jullien created a pastry made of puff pastry at its base with a ring of pâte à choux piped on the outer edge.
+In its kitchen, the young pastry chef Auguste Jullien created a cake made of puff pastry at its base with a ring of pâte à choux piped on the outer edge.
 Small baked cream puffs were dipped in caramelized sugar and attached side by side on top of the circle of the pâte à choux.

 Where to find a good Saint-Honoré cake in Paris?

 - Dalloyau – 63 Rue de Grenelle, Paris 7

 - Pâtisserie des Rêves – 93 Rue des Bac, Paris 7

 - Comptoir des pâtisseries (Mandarin Oriental) – 251 Rue Saint-Honoré, Paris 1